NVIDIA/aistore/authn/README.md

-DFC Authentication Server (AuthN)
+AIStore Authentication Server (AuthN)
 -----------------------------------------

 ## Overview

-DFC Authentication Server provides a token-based security access to DFC REST API.
+AIStore Authentication Server provides a token-based security access to AIStore REST API.
 It employs [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
 Please read a short [introduction to JWT](https://jwt.io/introduction/) for details.

 The server is a standalone application that manages users and their tokens.
-It reports to the primary DFC proxy all changes on the fly and immediately after each user login or logout.
-The result is that the DFC primary proxy (aka DFC gateway) always has updated set of valid tokens that grant access to the DFC and Cloud resources.
+It reports to the primary AIStore proxy all changes on the fly and immediately after each user login or logout.
+The result is that the AIStore primary proxy (aka AIStore gateway) always has updated set of valid tokens that grant access to the AIStore and Cloud resources.

 For a client application, a typical workflow looks as follows: